 Where candidates are invited to interview, it is the Policy of the Authority to contact referees at that stage.
 Please could you identify any problems this may cause on your application form under the relevant section.
 Please note that when completing your application form you must be able to demonstrate how you meet the essential criteria set out in the person specification relevant to this post.
-You should also demonstrate how you meet the desirable criteria set out in the person specification applying if you do not meet all of the desirable criteria.
+You should also demonstrate how you meet the desirable criteria set out in the person specification, but do not be deterred from applying if you do not meet all of the desirable criteria.